-I visited the UK again in September as my first visit there in February was very nice.
-This time I went to Folkestone, Kent, where it was taken place by the musical Half A Sixpence I watched at Kokugakuin Tochigi High School, via Brighton, Tunbridge Wells, Hastings, Rye and New Romney.
+I revisited the UK in September as my first visit there in February was very nice.
+This time I went to Folkestone, Kent, where it was taken place by the musical Half A Sixpence I watched at Kokugakuin Tochigi High School, via Brighton, Tunbridge Wells, Hastings, Rye, and New Romney.

-It is clearly defined in every situation if you have right-of-way or not.
-At a roundabout, cars driving along the circle have right-of-way and incoming cars have to give way to them.
+It is clearly defined in every situation if you have the right-of-way or not.
+At a roundabout, cars driving along the circle have the right-of-way, and incoming cars have to give way to them.
 If you see an inverted triangle road marking, you have to give way to the traffic on the road ahead.
-If you are driving too narrow a road ahead to go by each other, a road sign explicitly shows which has right-of-way, you or an oncoming car.
+If you are driving too narrow a road ahead to go by each other, a road sign explicitly shows which has the right-of-way, you, or an oncoming car.

 Roads, road signs, and road markings in the UK are designed logically, concisely, and minimally.
 They are easy to understand.
 I think that Japan, though cars and roads are ostensibly developed, will need more than dozens of years to catch up with the UK in road administration.